akihikodaki/dts/test_plans/vf_pf_reset_test_plan.rst

 the info status is consistent to the status before reset.

-Test Case 2: vf reset -- create two vfs on one pf, run testpmd seperatly
+Test Case 2: vf reset -- create two vfs on one pf, run testpmd separately
 ========================================================================

 1. excute step1-step3 of test case 1